-6 Reasons why your Next Car Should be a Ford Fiesta
+6 Reasons why you Might Want to Consider a Ford Fiesta

 Buying a new car typically doesn’t make the list of best personal finance practices.
 That being said, we all know that, and whole bunch of us still end up doing it.
-IF you’re going to buy a new vehicle in the coming years, look no further than the Ford Fiesta.
+IF you’re going to buy a new vehicle in the coming years, you may want to look no further than the Ford Fiesta.
 Here’s 6 reasons why:

 1. The Ford Fiesta’s Price is Incredibly Competitive